-One of the decisions you will have to make when evaluating a CRM solution is whether you want to deploy the software on your servers at your location (on-premise) or access it from the vendor’s site via the internet.
-If you select the latter, you will encounter terms such as cloud, hosting and SaaS that will describe the deployment and are often used interchangeably.
-This article will explore the benefits and drawbacks of hosting vs cloud crm.
-Let’s try to explain them in simple and brief terms.
+One of the decisions you will have to make when evaluating a Customer Relationship Management (CRM) solution is whether you want to deploy the software on your servers at your location (on-premise) or access it from the vendor’s site via the internet.
+This article will explore and discuss the benefits of CRM cloud vs on-premise.

-- Upfront Cost – Cloud computing eliminates the capital expense of buying hardware and software and setting up and running on-site data centers
+- Upfront Cost – Having your CRM on a cloud eliminates the capital expense of buying hardware and software and setting up and running on-site data centers

-- Speed – Most cloud computing services are on demand.
+- Speed – Most cloud CRM services are on demand.

 - Flexibility & Scalability – Being able to deliver more or less computing power, storage, and bandwidth—right when it’s needed.